-City Growth and Regeneration Committee 2017/18 Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) Tech), Legal Services, Life & Health Sciences and Creative Industries The second Belfast 'Cartoon Business' event v 11 May. vas held from 9 - .3 Creative & digital industries Two local businesses were supported by the .a Work in partnership with InvestNI and stakeholders to position Belfast and its businesses at key events including the Great Escape Festival in Brighton, MIDEM, the International Music Conference in Cannes, and SxSW in Austin.
+Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) Tech), Legal Services, Life & Health Sciences and Creative Industries The second Belfast 'Cartoon Business' event was held from 9 - 11 May. .3 Creative & digital industries Two local businesses were supported by the Council to take .a Work in partnership with InvestNI and stakeholders to position Belfast and its businesses at key events including the Great Escape Festival in Brighton, MIDEM, the International Music Conference in Cannes, and SxSW in Austin.
 The programme will include Council business bursaries to support businesses participation at events and programmes part in South by Southwest in March 2018.
-An exterr evaluation will be conducted to establish the outcom and reported to committee in August 2018. .b Host the Cartoon Business Conference event Day salamma amb .c Develop a learning pilot for delivery of co-working space for Creative and Digital Sector Businesses and further explore the role for Council intervention in co-working space with commercial partners Development .d Collaborate with public sector sponsors such as Invest NI, Tourism Ireland, TourismNI and Generator NI and private promoters such as Digital DNA, BelTech, TechXplore and Audio Visual Arts Conference to collectively deliver a programme of activity throughout 2017/18 .4 Export for Growth Strategy .a Collaborate with NI Chamber of Commerce to positively engage with the private sector.
-This will link to the International Chamber of Commerce Network to support Export Activity and engagement in NI Chamber events and missions Development Our International Trade and Export programm January 2018.
-To date 18 businesses are accand, so far, two companies have received supnew market development opportunities. cessing support oport to attend .b Engage with Invest NI to ensure that companies access their suite of programmes to develop export potential Committee agreed in April to sponsor the Lon business network Belfast Partners.
-This netwo business development connections between t ork supports .c Consider how this tri-partite arrangement can use the World Trade Centre licence and link to more than 300 similar centres all across the world A civic reception and dinner for the Lord Mayon hosted in October in the Titanic Hotel Belfast. included a Business roundtable in the Citi Hea The visit
+An external evaluation will be conducted to establish the outcomes of this and reported to committee in August 2018. .b Host the Cartoon Business Conference event Davelanmant .c Develop a learning pilot for delivery of co-working space for Creative and Digital Sector Businesses and further explore the role for Council intervention in co-working space with commercial partners Development .d Collaborate with public sector sponsors such as Invest NI, Tourism Ireland, TourismNI and Generator NI and private promoters such as Digital DNA, BelTech, TechXplore and Audio Visual Arts Conference to collectively deliver a programme of activity throughout 2017/18 .4 Export for Growth Strategy .a Collaborate with NI Chamber of Commerce to positively engage with the private sector.
+This will link to the International Chamber of Commerce Network to support Export Activity and engagement in NI Chamber events and missions Development Our International Trade and Export programme launched in January 2018.
+To date 18 businesses are accessing support and, so far, two companies have received support to attend new market development opportunities. .b Engage with Invest NI to ensure that companies access their suite of programmes to develop export potential Development Committee agreed in April to sponsor the London-based business network Belfast Partners.
+This network supports business development connections between the two cities. .c Consider how this tri-partite arrangement can use the World Trade Centre licence and link to more than 300 similar centres all across the world A civic reception and dinner for the Lord Mayor of London was hosted in October in the Titanic Hotel Belfast.
+The visit included a Business roundtable in the Citi Headquarters